yyc12345/bmmo-protocol-compiler/testbenches/README.md

 At first running, script will create a folder called `TestbenchData`.
 And benchmark the performance of generated ython code.

 At the same time, this script also will write some binary files in `TestbenchData/py`.
 You need to try reading these binary files in other languages and order other languages output their binary files in the corresponding folder in `TestbenchData`.
-Then, execute `python3 testbench.py -b -s` again to check the correction of binary files output by other languages.
+Then, execute `python3 testbench.py -b` again to check the correction of binary files output by other languages.